 • Explanation and Clarification of Results

 Explain and clarify the research findings and their significance.
 Tell the reader if your research findings were in line with the initial assumptions or hypothesis.
-Also, tell them if you identified new or unexpected outcomes that were of particular significance to your research.
-In this case, you should explain to the audience the new findings and clarify their relevance or new avenues for the future investigation related to your research topic.
+Also, tell them if you identified new or unexpected outcomes were of particular significance to your research.
+Here, explain to the audience the new findings and clarify their relevance or new avenues for the future investigation related to your research topic.
 Document negative results and explain to the reader how they emerged.

 • Reference to other Research Work

 Compare and contrast the results of your research to the previous studies related to the topic under discussion.
-In other words, present your discussion in line with other research findings.
-You can incorporate this by checking on the previous research papers that you have already mentioned in the ‘literature review’ and ‘results’ sections of the paper.
+Present your discussion in line with other research findings.
+You can incorporate this by checking on the previous research papers you have already mentioned in the ‘literature review’ and ‘results’ sections of the paper.

 • Link to the broader framework

-The discussion section is where you begin to include your result interpretations of the research work.
-Describe how the findings of your research are related to the more extensive knowledge or concepts on a particular topic issue, and explain any correlations and links that is clear in your data.
+The discussion section is where you include your result interpretations of the research work.
+Describe how the findings of your research are related to the more extensive knowledge or concepts on a particular topic issue and explain any correlations and links clear in your data.
 Explain the similarities and/or difference concerning the previous studies that explored similar problems presented in the study.

 • Discussion of Hypothesis